Ivsmcrew/AdaptivePlatform/README.md

 Despite the entire mess is the code, this project gave me experience at the following points:

-- what are blocks, articles, headers, footers, etc.,
+- what are blocks, articles, headers, footers, etc
-- storage of a state without JS (only checkbox state),
+- storage of a state without JS (only checkbox state)
-- adaptive design with media queries,
+- adaptive design with media queries
 - adding custom fonts
 - handling with svg
 - deploying on the GitHub